chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 - `--model`: Choose 'mlp' or 'resmlp'.
 - `--hidden_size`: Only for 'mlp', provide a custom list of layer sizes.
 - `--depth`: Number of hidden layers.
-- `--width`: Number of neurons per layer
+- `--width`: Number of neurons per layer.
 - `--normalization`: Enable batch normalization.

 When using the MLP model (as opposed to ResMLP), there are two main ways to define its architecture: